PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Can the customer afford to buy the solution?
 Does the customer have the authority to buy the product?
 ...if you cast the wrong characters, the story won't work.
+You'll have to fully understand what problem your product actually solves and develop a series of questions to access whether or not your lead has that problem.
+Every salesperson should keep a long list of qualified leads.
+Each of these leads is a candidate to be cast in the story you are inviting them into.